aiforged/docs/docs/services/ocr/microsoft-ocr.md

 The Microsoft OCR Service in AIForged uses Microsoft’s OCR (Azure AI Vision Read) to extract plain text from documents.
 It returns raw text without preserving layout or structure and stores the output in the document’s Result property for downstream processing, regex, analytics, or integration.
 Optionally, you can save lines and words for verification.

-{% hint style="info" %}
+!!! info
     Use this service when you need reliable plain text extraction from images or PDFs for downstream rules, search indexing, or analytics.
 For structured field and table extraction, consider Microsoft Document Intelligence.
-{% endhint %}

 ***